 However, he wasn’t awarded for his texts alone, he was also the author of the book “O Sonho de Mariana”, which received the Danuta Wojciechowska’s illustrations Award and it was also selected by the Association of Portuguese Language Teachers and the Association of Kindergarten Teachers as part of the project “O meu brinquedo é um livro” ( My toy is a book).
 Illustrated by André Letria, the book “Se eu fosse muito magrinho” won in 2004, the “Gulbenkian Award for Children and Young Adults Literature” in the category of illustrated books.

-Since he started writing, António Mota has been invited to hold sessions in schools and public libraries with children, talking about his books and the importance of reading in view of promoting it.
-Up until now, António Mota has published over hundred books, with many being recommended by the National Reading Plan.
+Ever since he began writing, António Mota has been invited to do various lectures in public schools and libraries to meet children, talk about his books and promote the importance of reading.
+As of now, António Mota has published hundreds of books, many recommended by the National Reading Plan for schools.